World Book Index

 Exports - commodities

-cars, packaged medicine, refined petroleum, vehicle parts/accessories, garments (2023)
+Key exports include cars, packaged medicine, refined petroleum, vehicle parts/accessories, and garments (2023).

 Imports